-(1) In a multi sector site “cell” refers to one of the sectors.

 terminal station

 The terminal station (TS) BEM consists of an in-block level, elements for the spectrum between the MFCN UL and DL -(including SDL, if applicable), requirements for the guard band between DTT and the MFCN UL, and a baseline level for DTT spectrum, see Table 9: through Table 12:.
 Further requirements will have to be taken into account by ETSI in the harmonised standards, which may require close cooperation between ETSI, CEPT and Standard Developing Organisations.